$19.95

 Buckle up!
 How to be a Space Explorer is a practical manual for all aspiring astronauts, packed with jaw-dropping stories from real-life space exploration.
 Learn how to navigate black holes, slingshot around Jupiter and survive the freezing depths of space.
 This book will blast you into the stratosphere, so strap yourself in and enjoy the ride.$29.95

 The universe is huge and includes everything in space, from large stars and galaxies to tiny pieces of dust.
-Learn all about the wonders of space in Incredible But True: Space!
+Learn all about the wonders of space in Incredible but True: Space!

 How hot is the sun?